nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/entity/usage/index.md

 ### getPreservicaNamespaceVersion
 * Calls any Entity Preservica endpoint that returns XML
 * Returns version number found in namespace

+### streamAllEntityRefs
+* Calls root/children endpoint to get the root SOs
+* For each SO, calls {entity-type}/{entity-ref}/children in order to get the children of those
+* Continues to recursively collect SO and IO entities until it reaches the bottom

 @@@ index